 How to . these holidays

-Our top tips for teachers
+Our top tips for recharging the batteries

 Power of positive emotions

-Switching on to your emotions is an important way to improve your wellbeing, being intentional about doing things that result in positive emotions can increase your wellbeing Some simple ways to tap into positive emotions include:
+Switching on to your emotions is an important way to improve your wellbeing, being intentional about doing things that result in positive emotions can increase your wellbeing.
+Some simple ways to tap into positive emotions include:

 - Gratitude: At the end of each day, think of one or two things you are grateful for and record them so you can revisit on those days when you may not be feeling as positive.